srizzling/BehatPresentation/slides/seventh.md

 - Execute Behat, and watch jira for feature files pushed up
 <a href="http://imgur.com/ECdQXlE"><img src="http://i.imgur.com/ECdQXlE.png" title="Hosted by imgur.com" /></a>

 ##How it works?
 Feature files are pushed to readonly fields for clients to read and accept.
 Jira is then used a point of disscussion for these features.
-Modifications are made by the developer till an agreement is made
+Modifications are made by the developer till an agreement is made.

 ##Pros/Cons